bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 }
 ```

-As a next step, you need to generate a `CREATE´ transaction to link the defined asset to the user alice.
+As a next step, you need to generate a `CREATE` transaction to link the defined asset to the user Alice.
 To post this transaction in BigchainDB, first you need to create it, then sign it and then send it.
 There are different methods for each step:

 ```js
 function createCar() {